michimussato/cloud-examples/multi-location-project/README.md

 # multi-location-project

 This example shows how to create a dagster project with two code locations.
 Each code location has a different set of dependencies.
 Both code locations share some code.

+On top of that, the shared resource can be used as asset across multiple code locations.
+This is a proof of concept and not production tested (locally, not in Dagster Cloud).

 ## Directory structure